 Why is the light so dim in the exhibition?

 Unfortunately, light is very damaging to works on paper, since the ultraviolet rays turn them yellow and bleach out the color.
-May I remind you of what happens if you leave a newspaper out in the sunlight, even only for a day?
+Remember what happens if you leave a newspaper out in the sunlight, even only for a day?
 To protect the artworks, the lighting is regulated to ensure that the works will also be in good condition for the future.